 I can’t tell you how many people invest thousands of dollars in the best firearm, gear, carry ammo, and dozens of hours of training...and then simply stop carrying their gun.

 The only thing worse than facing down a bad guy with a gun, is having to do it unarmed.
 Be sure to maintain your level of commitment to defending yourself, your family, and your community.

 Many people think this is just coverage for after a self defense shooting.
 And it does help with that.
 However, a good plan will cover much more than that.

 I researched some of the top concealed carry insurance companies.
 While there are some quality companies out there, USCCA stood out as the leader.
 Due to that research, I always recommend USCCA's Self Defense Shield to my friends and family.
-Not only do I highly recommend it, but I purchased it for myself.
+Not only do I highly recommend it, but I have an Elite Membership myself.

 8) Get a Good Holster

 Don't get the cheapest holster you can find.
 However, this doesn't mean you have to spend a lot either.
 There are many great options on the market today.
 If you need assistance, check out our article Best Concealed Carry Holsters.
 It also covers what to look for in a good holster.